 Saturday, October 5: Cemetery Walk and Funeral Tea

-Join us for a day to learn about Victorian mourning and funeral customs at the Crocker House museum and a tour at Clinton Grove Cemetery where you will meet some of our local ancestors and hear their story.
-The Crocker House is set for an 1880s wake and mourning and funeral history historian, Kim Parr, will discuss mourning and funeral customs of the Victorian era.
+Join us for a day to learn about Victorian mourning and funeral customs at the Crocker House Museum and a tour at Clinton Grove Cemetery where you will meet some of our local ancestors and hear their story.
+The Crocker House is set for a 1880s wake and mourning and funeral history historian, Kim Parr, will discuss mourning and funeral customs of the Victorian era.
 A guide will travel with you on a Dial-a-Ride bus to the cemetery to guide you to our featured local ancestors.
 Reenactors will portray their story.
 It's the best way to learn about our local history!

 Tickets are limited, non-refundable and cost $15 for members of the Macomb County Historical Society & $20 for non-members.

 The Funeral Tea will begin at 11:00 a.m. at the First Presbyterian Church of Mt.
 Clemens.
 David Carter from Carter’s Cemetery Preservation will give a talk about how to identify and evaluate historical grave-marker and how to restore them for future generations.
 Enjoy this talk with a full tea to include Three Wives Tea, a variety of tea-sandwiches reminiscent of foods served at wakes of various cultures and desserts.
 Tickets are limited, and cost $35 for members of the Macomb County Historical Society & $40 for non-members.

 Wednesday, October 16, 7 p.m.: 1869 - The Great Crocker House Book Club

 Sunday, November 3, 1 p.m.: The World of Music in 1869 Tea: featuring Michigan's Troubadour, Neil Woodward (https://www.neilwoodward.com/ ) Details TBD